PlacidBits/PlacidBits.Console/README.md

 Once you've created your builder, you'll have console Logging available by default via Serilog.
 You can then opt in to any of the built-in supported services (mentioned above) available.

-For example, if you've opted to install the `PlacidBits.Console.Extensions` pacakge, you can add an EF Core `DbContext` and connect it to MS Sql Server with the following:
+For example, if you've opted to install the `PlacidBits.Console.Extensions` package, you can add an EF Core `DbContext` and connect it to MS Sql Server with the following:

 ```csharp
 using PlacidBits.Console;